 If companies can hold out, their valuations might be less impacted.
 But certain industries will be perceived to have more risk, and the risk could reduce the multiple used to compute its valuation, Schoenfeld said.

 A small company cash flow or earnings before interest, taxes, depreciation and amortization (EBITDA) typically is multiplied by a number to determine its valuation, experts say.
 For companies under $10 million, the multiple might be three to five, while larger companies valuations might be six to eight times EBITDA in a more typical environment.

 When a prolonged crisis hits, a lower multiple might be used, Schoenfeld said, reflecting the hesitation in the market to complete an acquisition.

 In the food industry, the opposite effect could occur where grocers and food-manufacturers see their revenue and earnings drop off after restaurants re-open, enticing more consumers to eat their meals away from home.

-“There’s a lot of uncertainty, and uncertainty is very difficult in the M&A world,” Schoenfeld said.
+There a lot of uncertainty, and uncertainty is very difficult in the M&A world, Schoenfeld said.

 Lindsey Wendler, managing director of National Transaction Advisors, a Riverbend company, moderated the discussion April 23, asking the panelists how they communicated with their client companies and what the top concerns were.
 Most said they were communicating more often with owners, including taking calls evenings and weekends.

-The panelists said the pandemic’s impact must be determined on a case by case basis.
-Jay Freund, managing director of Stratford-Cambridge Group, said the factors he considers most important are the steepness of “the cliff,” before a company runs out of funds, and the speed at which it can recover.
+The panelists said the pandemic impact must be determined on a case by case basis.
+Jay Freund, managing director of Stratford-Cambridge Group, said the factors he considers most important are the steepness of the cliff, before a company runs out of funds, and the speed at which it can recover.

 Businesses that have closed their doors and furloughed employees could feel the impact more than business-as-usual companies or those that have picked up sales, such as food companies and online merchants selling essentials.